The VoicePrivacy 2020 Challenge: Results and findings: Challenge design

 \subsubsection{Anonymization task}

-In order to hide his/her identity, each speaker passes his/her utterances through an anonymization system before publication.
-The resulting anonymized utterances are called \emph{trial} utterances.
-They sound as if they were uttered by another speaker, which we call \emph{pseudo-speaker} which may be an artificial voice not corresponding to any real speaker.
+The sentences shared by the users are called \emph{trial} utterances.\footnote{The terms \textit{trial} and \textit{enrollment} are borrowed from the speaker verification literature, where they refer respectively to a speech signal uttered by a speaker willing to be authenticated and a speech signal (or a model) associated with the claimed identity.
+Although anonymization is a different task (there is no speaker willing to be authenticated), these terms are used here due to the high similarity between the evaluation protocols for these two tasks.} In order to hide his/her identity, each user passes these utterances through a voice anonymization system prior to sharing.
+The resulting utterances sound as if they were uttered by another speaker, which we call \emph{pseudo-speaker} since it may be an artificial voice not corresponding to any real speaker.

 The task of challenge participants is to develop this anonymization system.
 It should: (a)~output a speech waveform, (b)~hide speaker identity, (c)~leave other speech characteristics unchanged, (d)~ensure that all trial utterances from a given speaker are uttered by the same pseudo-speaker, while trial utterances from different speakers are uttered by different pseudo-speakers.